MRRL Hall of Fame

 Ted Nugent has stated that he is still very proud of what he recorded with the Amboy Dukes.
 He said in an interview that he keeps in contact with John Drake, Dave Palmer, and Andy Solomon.
 Ted’s old writing partner Steve Farmer lives in Oregon and recorded an album in 2000 called “Journey To The Darkside Of The Mind” with his current band, the Lectric Chairs and former Amboy Duke keyboardist Rick Lober.
 Others who had been part of the Amboy Dukes story have either left music or are playing on much smaller stages than Nugent.
 Sadly, Greg Arama and Rusty Day have both passed away.

 Although both Ted and the Amboy Dukes have been overlooked for induction into the Rock and Roll Hall of Fame, Ted Nugent was voted into Michigan Rock and Roll Legends in 2006 as a solo artist, and the Amboy Dukes received the greatest number of votes in the 2008 balloting to earn admission.
 That same year, the Amboy Dukes' "Journey To The Center Of The Mind" was voted in as one of Michigan's Legendary Songs.

-Video: Watch a tribute to 60's garage rock as the Amboy Dukes perform "Baby Please Don't Go" at www.youtube.com/watch?v=Vi8h9_KgFpc
+Listen to the Amboy Dukes perform "Baby Please Don't Go" https://www.youtube.com/watch?v=sFlHwXOaoX0

 Dr. J. Recommends: